javers/javers.github.io/documentation/spring-boot-integration/index.md

 }
 ```

-All changes made on `Person` Entity will be committed to JaVersRepository.
+All changes made to `Person` Entity will be committed to JaVersRepository.

 Then run the [JQL](/documentation/jql-examples/) query to list these changes.

-Example REST controller:
+REST controller example:

 ```java